entrity/Archery/notes/Compound.md

 2 types of rest: (1) static and (2) dropaway
 dropaway has a cable attached to the string: the blade of the rest goes up and down quickly and automatically

-whisker biscuit: safer for beginner (than lizard tongue) because it allows the archer to cant the bow without dropping the arrow from the arrow rest
+**whisker biscuit**: safer for beginner (than **lizard tongue**) because it allows the archer to cant the bow without dropping the arrow from the arrow rest
 ### Cable guard
 Cable guard maintains tension of cables during draw
 ### Releases
 3 main types:
-1. finger trigger - goes around wrist - more common in hunting so that the release is always close at hand.
+1. **finger trigger** - goes around wrist - more common in hunting so that the release is always close at hand.
-2. thumb trigger - like the club ones
+2. **thumb trigger** - like the club ones
-3. back tension - rotate fingers or relax index finger and let release tilt forward
+3. **back tension** - rotate fingers or relax index finger and let release tilt forward
 	- easy to misfire and not allowed in the club
 	- allows you to concentrate on arm, not worry about follow through